i2van/WinNumTip/README.md

 > but because keyboard hooks are also used by keyloggers, some antivirus tools **may** flag the app.
 >
 > **WinNumTip** reads **only** the `Win` key state
-> to toggle the overlay and **does not** record or transmit any keystrokes.
+> to toggle the strip and **does not** record or transmit any keystrokes.

 ## Features

 - Numbered tips over taskbar buttons while the `Win` key is held.
-- Works with the taskbar docked on any edge (bottom, top, left, right).
+- Works with the taskbar docked on any edge.
 - Adjustable tip size via the notification area icon's **Preferences** dialog - from the default slim strip up to the full taskbar-button size (tip height for a horizontal taskbar, tip width for a vertical one); the numbers scale to match.
-- The same dialog also offers a custom tip font (or the taskbar's own by default), inverted colors, a compact view, independent border/separator hiding, adjustable tip opacity, and tunable refresh/`Win` key poll intervals.
+- Adjustable tip font, inverted colors, compact view, independent border/separator hiding, tip opacity and tunable refresh/`Win` key poll intervals.

 ## Preferences

-Double-click the notification area icon, right-click it and choose **Preferences...**, or click **Preferences** in the **About** dialog to open the settings dialog.
+Double-click the notification area icon, right-click it and choose **Preferences...** or click **Preferences** in the **About** dialog to open the settings dialog.

 Settings are saved next to the app in `WinNumTip.ini`.
-Click **Apply** to save them without closing the dialog, or **OK** to save and close; applied settings take effect immediately.
+Click **Apply** to save them without closing the dialog or **OK** to save and close; applied settings take effect immediately.

 > [!TIP]